junxit/us-congress-bills-114/metadata.md

 - 2015-03-19 — Introduced in Senate
 - 2015-03-19 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2015-03-25 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2015-05-21 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 114-52.
+- 2015-05-21 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 114-52.
+- 2015-05-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 94.